Veritius/bevy_stardust/README.md

 - Bevy plugins can easily add their own networked code.
 - Easy organisation of network messages, automatically compartmentalised into 'channels'.
 - Stardust's code is primarily server-authoritative, but you can ignore all of that and do determinism if you want.
+- Use any transport method you want.
+UDP, WebRTC, etc.

 ### Planned features
 - Reliability